 When ATP is set to either Deliver First, then Scan or Scan First, then Deliver, you can exempt sender email addresses, sender domains, recipient email addresses, recipient domains, or sender IP addresses from ATP scanning.
 Attachments from exempted entries are not sent to the ATP cloud.
 Note that these exemptions apply to ATP scanning only and do not apply to Barracuda Email Security Gateway virus scanning.

-Messages blocked or deferred by the ATP service are listed in the Cloud Protection Layer Message Log with the following codes listed in the Reason column:
+Messages blocked or deferred by the ATP service are listed in the CPL Message Log with the following codes listed in the Reason column:

 - Advanced Threat Protection – Message is blocked by the ATP service due to an infected attachment.